Kingsville

 Kingsville features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 64.2% of all households, including 32.7% couples with children, 22.5% couples without children, and 7.8% single parent families.
-Non-family households account for the remaining 35.8%, with lone person households at 31.4% and group households comprising 4.5%.
+Non-family households account for the remaining 35.8%, with lone person households at 31.4% and group households comprising 4.5% of the total.
 The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households